Purpose

 Introduction

 Readily available technical documentation for the Boeing 307 is scarce and not very detailed.
 Only ten aircraft were constructed and only one is still in existence.
 Several of the aircraft went through significant modifications due to their WWII service and subsequent post-WWII refitting history.
 All of which adds to the problem of gathering accurate and detailed information.
 That said, vintage documentation, technical articles and drawings were sourced to direct all modifications.
 Additionally, a 2012 paper presented to the American Institute of Aeronautics and Astronautics regarding the history, development and implementation of the Boeing 307’s pressurization system was also referenced.
-I have requests placed with both Boeing Historical Services and the Smithsonian National Air and Space Museum for detailed technical documentation.
-Should either be granted, further updates and/or changes may be in order.
+I placed requests with both Boeing Historical Services and the Smithsonian National Air and Space Museum for detailed technical documentation.
+Only Boeing responded and wouldn’t allow access to documentation due to National Security(!) reasons, however they did offer to answer as many questions as they could, which was greatly appreciated.

 This is the first time I have ever attempted developing a mod of this magnitude and the learning curve has been exceptionally steep.
 This project has been a labor of love and is open to constructive criticism and suggestions for improvement and future features.
 A huge thank you to those in the community who offered assistance!